alez-repos/ztef8648p/supertool/README.md

 ![demo](demo.gif)

-Install:
+Installation:

 - I recommend to use Linux for this.
-It can run on Windows too but you can have some troubles when installing some requirements.
+It can run on Windows too but you may have some troubles when installing some requirements.
-- Prepare an USB drive NTFS formatted which the following files in the root folder.
+- Prepare an USB drive NTFS formatted with the following files in the root folder.
 These files are in the repo in the /bin folder:
     - busybox
     - nc
     - sh (just copy busybox to this name or symlink it)